shotgunsoftware/tk-3dsmaxplus/README.md

 on how to migrate your environment to the new engine.

 ## Documentation
-This repository is a part of the Flow Production Tracking.
+This repository is a part of the Flow Production Tracking Toolkit.

 - For more information about this app and for release notes, *see the wiki section*.
 - For general information and documentation, click here: https://developer.shotgridsoftware.com/d587be80/?title=Integrations+User+Guide